2025-fall-machine-learning/mad-2025-fall-ml-the-algorithms/1_linear_regression/ML Sole Survivor Briefing.md

 ### 3.3 Interpretation
 - The survival experts captured the average survival profile but missed individual nuance, as shown by compressed prediction spread.
-- The scatter plot of predicted scores revealed low bias and moderate variance.
-    - Thus, the model responds dynamically to input changes without skewing toward any particular region.
 - The experts' scoring system reflected a stable but shallow predictive framework.
     - This makes it adequate for estimating average performance, but insufficient for capturing individual nuance.